indira1vik/cinemize/README.md

 # Cinemize - The popcorn time

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Please have a look into this website [Cinemize - the popcorn time](https://indira1vik.github.io/cinemize/).
+Please have a look into this website [Cinemize](https://indira1vik.github.io/cinemize/).

 ## About this web application